The Smoke is next happening over the weekend 10th-12th January 2020.

 If you’re coming from somewhere else in London, be aware that it can take a long time to travel through the city, so take this into account if you are not staying near the venue.

-The first larp starts 1100 Saturday morning, and the last larp finishes 1800 on Sunday.
-There are informal social events on Friday and Sunday evening.
+The first larp starts 1100 Saturday morning, and the last larp finishes 1900 on Sunday.
+There are informal social events on Friday, Saturday, and Sunday evenings.
 See the timetable page for more information.

 We our aim is to make The Smoke as accessible as possible.
 If you have any questions or would like any assistance please let us know and we will do our best to help you.